 The Cape Town Convention Compliance Index (the compliance index) assesses compliance by contracting states to the Cape Town Convention and its Aircraft Protocol (CTC) with that treaty.
-'Compliance', actual or anticipated, means when CTC is fully and effectively implemented, prevails over conflicting law, and is being interpreted and applied in accordance with its terms and intent.
+'Compliance', actual or anticipated, means that CTC is fully and effectively implemented, prevails over conflicting law, and is being interpreted and applied in accordance with its terms and intent, with reference to the Official Commentary on the Convention on International Interests in Mobile Equipment and the Protocol thereto on Matters Specific to Aircraft Equipment, by Professor Sir Roy Goode (Fourth edition 2019) (the Official Commentary) and annotations thereto issued by the Cape Town Convention Academic Project from time to time (the Annotations).